Watch: Mankading in U-19 World Cup between Afghanistan and Pakistan

 It all happened in the 28th over of Pakistan’s innings when Noor Ahmad removed the bails at the non-striker’s end with Hurraira (batting on 64 from 76 balls) casually walking down the track.

-With the bowler appealing loudly, on-field umpires decided to send it upstairs.
+With the bowler appealing loudly, on-field umpires decided to send it upstairs for a final call.
 Going by the laws of the game, the third-umpire adjudged the batsman run-out.

 England’s Jos Buttler was a victim of Mankading by India’s Ravichandran Ashwin in the 2019 Indian Premier League.